renpy/renpy/sphinx/source/style_properties.rst

     If True, the default, truetype font text will be rendered anti-aliased.

+.. style-property:: adjust_spacing boolean

+    If True, Ren'Py will adjust the spacing of drawable-resolution text to match the spacing of the text rendered at virtual resolution, to ensure the size of frames and other containers holding text does not change.

+    When set to False, text will not change in size, but it is the creator's responsiblity to ensure there is enough space to layout text at any window size.

+    Defaults to True for most text, but False for text in an ``input``.

 .. style-property:: black_color color

     When rendering an image-based font, black will be mapped to this